fjaguero/site/_posts/2021-02-02-my-2020-annual-review.markdown

 - Meditation: start with 3 minutes every day after lunch
 - Ready at home or at coffee shops
-- Play ringgit at least once a week, along with the usual Badminton practice
+- Play Ringfit at least once a week, along with the usual Badminton practice

 # 2020 in Music